dwhoard/passdict/README.md

 ## Command line arguments:
 nw    = number of words to select (defaults to 3 if not provided)

+nl    = maximum number of letters per word (minimum is always 3)

 nmin  = minimum total number of characters in words (excluding separating spaces; defaults to 18 if not provided)

 ## Example:
-The following command would return 4 randomly selected words from the dictionary file totalling at least 25 characters.
+The following command would return 4 randomly selected words from the dictionary file with at most 8 letters per word and totalling at least 25 letters.

 ```
-python passdict.py 4 25
+python passdict.py 4 8 25
 ```

 ## Passphrase Entropy